 12:36 AM LAPD declares unlawful assembly at City Hall Park.
 "You have 7 minutes to decide if you want to leave or be arrested" was announced first by an officer on a megaphone, then a truck equipped with a bullhorn made the official announcement.

 12:29 AM Police just told OccupyFreedomLA Ustream, "Things are going to get dangerous very soon."
 Some people are exiting the park.

 12:26 AM LAist Assoc.
 Editor Emma Gallegos, on scene, reports that there are lots of people in the camp, and police are trying to clear it out.
 A large group of protestors are gathering on the east side of City Hall.
 Die-hards are inside chanting, "The whole world is watching!"

 12:21 AM LAPD is kicking down tents out into the street.
 Hundreds of officers are in Solidarity Park.
 Crowd chants, "We are the 99%!"

 12:18 AM Arrests happening.
 NO ANNOUNCEMENT was made.
 Lipman is still in his tree.

-12:11 AM LAist Assoc.
+12:15 AM Police are moving in fast and aggressively.
+Occupiers are chanting, "We are peaceful!"12:11 AM LAist Assoc.
 Editor Emma Gallegos, on scene, says she has spotted orange buckets set out that are believed to be to hold used tear gas canisters.

 12:06 AM Buses have left Dodger Stadium and are en route.